 Strengthens Bonds

-Performance reviews open channels for meaningful dialogue, allowing employees to voice their aspirations and concerns.
+Performance appraisals open channels for meaningful dialogue, allowing employees to voice their aspirations and concerns.
 This level of open communication builds trust, strengthens relationships, and promotes a sense of belonging, making the workplace a foundation for mutual respect and teamwork.

 Enhances Communication